 - Shoulder Pain

-After treatment, your body continues its natural healing processes, stimulated by shockwave therapy.
+After treatment, your body continues its natural healing processes, stimulated by radial shockwave therapy.
 We usually advise that you refrain from exercising the treated area for about 48 hours.

 As a Vitalis Physiotherapy patient, you’ll be given a personalised program of specific exercises to help your condition.
 These stretches and exercises help to build your strength and flexibility and reduce the risk of further injury.

 You might feel a bit of discomfort, or even a little pain, but this will be quickly over since the treatment only lasts a short time.
-And we can lessen the intensity of the treatment if you find it too much — please let your Vitalis physio know how you’re feeling.
+We can also lessen the intensity of the treatment if you find it too much — please let your Vitalis physio know how you’re feeling.

 Some patients report a little soreness in the treated area a few hours afterwards but this usually passes quickly and doesn’t limit your activities.
-Most patients will experience an immediate pain relief following the treatment.
+Most patients will experience immediate pain relief following the treatment.

 Only the very mild ones mentioned above.
 It’s a remarkably convenient treatment with negligible complication rates.
 That’s especially significant when compared to invasive treatments such as cortisone injections or surgery, which have greater potential side effects and longer recovery times.

 We hope so, but there are no guarantees for any kind of medical treatment.

 We have seen wonderful results in many patients who were struggling with painful conditions that weren’t responding to other treatments.

-If you have an injury or condition that’s been bothering you for a while, and you are looking for a ‘physiotherapist near me’ or ‘Shockwave Therapy Brisbane’, talk to Vitalis Physiotherapy about whether shockwave therapy could help you.
+If you are struggling with an injury or condition that’s been bothering you for a while, and you are looking for a ‘physiotherapist near me’ or ‘Shockwave Therapy Brisbane’, talk to Vitalis Physiotherapy about whether shockwave therapy could help you.